mustaqahmed/user-activation-delegation/README.md

 We also explorerd the possibility of adding an `<iframe>` attribute to allow activation visibility in selected subframes.
-This API won't be useful when the receiver frame is not a descedant subframe (e.g. a sibling frame in the frame tree), or when the sender frame would transfer conditionally.
+This API won't be useful when the receiver frame is not a descedant subframe (e.g. a sibling frame in the frame tree), or when the sender frame would transfer dynamically (e.g. only certain clicks would be delegated instead of all).

 ## Demo